hivesolutions/appier/doc/templates.md

 )
 ```

-Any keyword arguments passed to the ``template`` method become available in the template:
+Any keyword arguments passed to the ``template`` method becomes available in the template:

 ```html
 <table>